 #3 – Investing in Large Capital Expenditure

-The government also runs a fiscal deficit in the times of reflation where the economy is not expanding and jobs are not being created.
+The government also runs a fiscal deficit in times of reflation where the economy is not expanding and jobs are not being created.
 The government in these times tends to do large capital expenditure and invest in large infrastructure projects which in turn leads to job creation and employment generation

 #4 – Increasing the Money Supply